isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Accessing the result of an `reinterpret_cast` to a different type from the objects declared type is defined behavior (even though `reinterpret_cast` is discouraged), but at least we can see that something tricky is going on.
+Accessing the result of a `reinterpret_cast` to a type different from the object's declared type is defined behavior.
+(Using `reinterpret_cast` is discouraged, but at least we can see that something tricky is going on.)

 ##### Note